Reewr/master/README.md

 The only dependency that is not a submodule is the `OGL` library, which are files that have been generated.
 For more information about the dependencies, please checkout [Licenses](#licenses)

+**lua**

+This folder contains LUA files that are loaded by the Engine at some point during runtime.
+The structure of these files are work-in-progress

 **media**

 This folder contains all resources needed by the engine during runtime such as textures, models and XML files used for loading the GUI.